 Also, see Please vent to God, not to people.

 4. Doubting God will take our pain

-God doesn’t want us to carry our emotional burdens one minute longer than we ought to – and gives us a picture of chucking, flinging or casting all our anxieties to Him.
-God promises to take away our heavy weights of pain.
+God doesn’t want us to carry our emotional burdens one minute longer than we ought to – and gives us an illustration of chucking, flinging, or casting all our anxieties to Him.
+God promises to take away our heavyweights of pain.
 Many of us are too afraid to trust that He will do exactly what He promises.
 God’s Word reminds us of the need to humbly submit “under the mighty hand of God”, rather than our (wrong) preconceptions.